benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
-- Use BEM syntax as a convention to prevent name collisions
+- You can use BEM syntax as a convention to prevent name collisions

 /////
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->